 - 1. Have an informed discussion with me.
-This step must be initiated (i.e. set up an appointment) within 7 days of receiving your grade. - 2.
+This step should be initiated (i.e. set up an appointment) within 7 days of receiving your grade. - 2.
 If you still find the explanation of your grade unsatisfactory, you may appeal your grade in writing.
-This written submission must be sent to me within 14 days of receiving your grade.
-You are to write a formal letter indicating the ways in which believe your assignment met the requirements with evidence cited as well as the grade you believe you deserve for your work.
+This written submission should be sent to me within 14 days of receiving your grade.
+You are to write a formal letter indicating the ways in which believe your assignment met the requirements - with evidence cited - as well as the grade you believe reflects the quality of your work.